wp-plugins/easy-testimonials/readme.txt

 == Changelog ==

+= 1.15.1 =
+* Fix: address compatibility issue with Tri.be Events Calendar.

 = 1.15 =
 * Feature: Adds ability to choose a specific theme via the shortcode.
 * Feature: Adds integration with Hello Testimonials.